Shailendra Yadav Lalai

-Shailendra Yadav Lalai is an Indian politician and the current Member of Legislative Assembly (MLA) from Shahganj constituency in Jaunpur district of Uttar Pradesh, India.
-He has been elected as a member of Legislative Assembly, Uttar Pradesh consecutively for the fourth time.
+Shailendra Yadav Lalai is an Indian politician and former Member of Legislative Assembly (MLA) from Shahganj constituency in Jaunpur district of Uttar Pradesh, India.
+He was elected as a member of Legislative Assembly, Uttar Pradesh consecutively for the fourth time.
 He was the Minister of State for Energy and Planning in the previous Samajwadi Party (SP) government led by the then Chief Minister Akhilesh Yadav.
 The national president of Samajwadi Party (SP) and former Chief Minister of Uttar Pradesh Akhilesh Yadav has appointed him as the opposition's deputy Chief Whip in the current (17th) Legislative Assembly of Uttar Pradesh.
 He is believed to be a close ally of Akhilesh Yadav and the latter counts on him a lot.

 Early life and education

 Shailendra Yadav 'Lalai', who has earned the reputation of an effective, disciplined and humanitarian leader, was born on 1 July 1965 in the Pakhanpur village of Jaunpur district in Uttar Pradesh.
 He shares his birthday with the Samajwadi Party's chief and former Chief Minister of Uttar Pradesh, Akhilesh Yadav.
 The father of Shailendra Yadav Lalai was a farmer and a respected figure in the area because of his erudition and gentle behaviour.
 A graduate of Gorakhpur University, Lalai was very much fascinated by social service and politics since his early college days.